Melbourne Football Club: Mascot

-The current club mascots are Chuck, Checker, and Cheeky.
+The current club mascots are Chuck, Checker, Flash, Daisy and Cheeky.
 Chuck is named after legendary coach Frank "Checker" Hughes; Daisy is named after the inaugural captain of the women's team, Daisy Pearce; and Flash is named after the 2009 Keith "Bluey" Truscott Medallist, Aaron Davey.

 Song

 The official Melbourne Football Club song is called "It's a Grand Old Flag" (sung to the tune of George M. Cohan's 1906 song "You're a Grand Old Flag").
 The song was first adopted by the club in 1912.
 The Demons primarily repeat the first verse of the song.